 Interesting orographic cloud waves formed over the Atlas Mountains, and wider, in mid-December.

-Crisscross small-scale cloud wave patterns over the American Midwest
+Crisscross cloud patterns over American Midwest

 The GOES-16 satellite observed multiple intertwined wave patterns in the cloud field in September 2018, at the advanced resolution of 500 m.

-Internal waves in the Eastern Strait of Gibraltar
+Internal waves in the eastern Strait of Gibraltar

 Bow wave over the Baltic Sea

-In May 2016 an upstream wave developed in shallow fog due to an island blocking the fog's advection over the Baltic Sea.
+Upstream wave developed in shallow fog due to an island blocking the fog's advection over the Baltic Sea.

 Mountain waves over the Alps